Matt Goldman

-Matt Goldman (born December 30, 1969) is an American record producer, audio engineer, mixer, and songwriter based in Atlanta, Georgia.
+Matt Goldman (born December 30, 1969) is an American record producer, audio engineer, mixer, and songwriter based in Nashville, Tennessee (Previously Atlanta, Georgia.)

 Biography

 Born in Spartanburg, South Carolina, United States, Goldman is a drummer by trade.
 Goldman currently calls Glow in the Dark Studio in Atlanta home.
 The latest iteration of Glow in The Dark Studio is housed in the former location of renowned Cheshire Sound Studios, the first dual 24 track facility in the Southeast.

 Goldman has worked with Underoath, Copeland, The Chariot, As Cities Burn, Mychildren Mybride, Vanna, Cartel, Meg & Dia, Oceana, and more.